juspher-mokua/Todo--List-app/README.md

 Projet Title:
 Todo-List App

-  This project is intended to be a hands-on demonstration of how you can intergrate knowledge learn on react to build a Todo-list app using react
+  This project is intended to be a hands-on demonstration of how you can intergrate knowledge learnt on react to build a Todo-list app

  Project Description